formifan2002/signalk-vcan-logplayer/README.md

     Specify the directory in which the log file for processing is expected.
 The name of the log file must be input.log.

-2. Create log file
+2. Create log file (yes/no)

-   A log file of the (re-)processing (filename: vcan-logplayer.log) of the input file is created in the input directory.
+   During (re-)processing, a log file named vcan-logplayer.log is created in the input directory.
+It documents the processing of the input file, including informational and error messages, timestamps of processed messages (start/end), counts of each PGN along with their respective sources (SRC), and the description of each PGN.

 3. Keep original timing (yes/no)